Flowtter/crispy/README.md

   - second-after: Seconds of gameplay included after the highlight.
   - second-between-kills: Transition time between highlights.
 If the time between two highlights is less than this value, the both highlights will be merged.
 - game: Chosen game (either "valorant", "overwatch" or "csgo2")
+- stretch: This is an option in case you're playing on a 4:3 resolution but your clips are recorded in 16:9.

 ### Recommended settings